 - a night time inspection (at least once a month) for feeding rabbits

-If you have undertaken a rabbit control program and reinfestation occurs, phone Council on (07) 5581 6664.
+If you have undertaken a rabbit control program and reinfestation occurs, phone the City on (07) 5581 6664.

 If you see a rabbit in your area tell your neighbours: a cooperative community approach is necessary to achieve all pest management goals.
 To report a rabbit sighting, please contact the Darling Downs Moreton Rabbit Board